 ON Person.EmailAddress (ModifiedDate);

-The results show that a query that uses an indexed column runs faster than the same query without an index.
+The results show that a query using an indexed column runs faster than the same query without an index.

 The UNION operator combines the results of two or more SELECT statements into a single result set.
-When you use several UNION operations, SQL Server must repeatedly scan and process the data, which can reduce performance.
+When you use several UNION operations, SQL Server must scan and process the data repeatedly, which can reduce performance.

-In many cases, you can replace UNION with the PIVOT operator.
-PIVOT transforms rows into columns in a single scan, which is generally more efficient and requires fewer resources.
+In many cases, the UNION operator can be replaced with the PIVOT operator.
+PIVOT transforms rows into columns in a single scan, offering better efficiency and requiring fewer resources.

-In this example, we will measure the performance of a query that uses multiple UNION statements by using Query Profiler.
-We will then convert the query to use PIVOT with AI Assistant and measure its performance again.
+In this example, we will first measure the performance of a query using multiple UNION statements with Query Profiler.
+Then, we will use AI Assistant to modify the query and replace the UNION operator with the PIVOT operator, and then compare its performance.

 1. On the toolbar, select New SQL, then click Query Profiling.

-2. In the new SQL document, enter the UNION-based query you want to test.
+2. In the SQL document, enter a UNION query you want to test.

-1. Click the AI Assistant icon on the toolbar and select Open Chat Window.
+1. On the toolbar, click AI Assistant, then select Open Chat Window.

-2. Enter a prompt that includes the UNION-based query and click Send.
+2. Enter a prompt that includes the UNION query, then click Send.

-3. Copy the optimized PIVOT query returned by the AI Assistant.
+3. Copy the optimized PIVOT query returned by AI Assistant.

-4. Paste it into the SQL document and click Execute to run the query.
+4. Paste it into the SQL document, then click Execute.

 WITH SalesData AS (